Chris Ellis (baseball): St. Louis Cardinals

 On December 1, 2016, the Braves traded Ellis, John Gant, and Luke Dykstra to the St. Louis Cardinals in exchange for Jaime García.
 Ellis spent 2017 with both the Double-A Springfield Cardinals and Triple- A Memphis Redbirds, posting a combined 7–12 record with a 5.29 ERA in 30 games (22 starts) between both teams.
 He returned to Springfield to begin the 2018 season and was promoted to Memphis during the season.
 In 31 games (21 starts) between the two clubs, Ellis compiled a 10–4 record with a 3.93 ERA.

 Kansas City Royals

 On December 13, 2018, the Texas Rangers selected Ellis in the 2018 Rule 5 draft and traded him to the Kansas City Royals.
 Ellis made the Royals' Opening Day roster.
 He made his major league debut on March 31, 2019, versus the Chicago White Sox, recording one scoreless inning of relief.
 On April 3, 2019, Ellis was designated for assignment.

 St. Louis Cardinals (second stint)

 On April 9, 2019, the Royals returned Ellis to the Cardinals organization.
+In 40 relief appearances for the Triple–A Memphis Redbirds, he compiled a 5–5 record and 7.18 ERA with 82 strikeouts across 79 innings pitched.
 Ellis did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-On May 27, 2020, he was released by St. Louis.
+He was released by the Cardinals organization on May 27, 2020.